Andlibmehndi/Twitter/README.md

 For Google-spreadsheet export feature, your app-user must have Google account.
 Your app should ask for permission to create spreadsheet on user’s Google-Drive.

 Once user clicks download button (after choosing option) all tweets for logged in users should be downloaded.

+First step to auth of twitter
+link-https://dev.twitter.com/ go to this site and create app of twitter change this 3 line of code use your own key,screte which provide by devaloper twitter account define('CONSUMER_KEY', 'xxxxxxxxxxxx');
+define('CONSUMER_SECRET', 'xxxxxxxxx');
+define('OAUTH_CALLBACK', 'Your project regerect url');